Eric CANCES

 • M2 Mathématiques de la modélisation: Molecular simulation (since 2005)

-Ecole des Ponts PhD prize 1998
+Ecole des Ponts (1992-1995)

 Editorial activities:

-ESAIM: Proceedings (ESAIM: Proc), Editor-in-Chief, with P. Del Moral and J.-F. Gerbeau
+Co-editor-in-Chief of ESAIM: Proceedings (ESAIM: Proc), with P. Del Moral and J.-F. Gerbeau, 2006-2011

-Mathematical Modelling and Numerical Analysis (M2AN)
+• Mathematical Modelling and Numerical Analysis (M2AN), since 2006

-SIAM Journal of Scientific Computing (SISC)
+• SIAM Journal of Scientific Computing (SISC), since 2008

 Publications:

-Books, books chapters, survey articles:
+Books, book chapters, survey articles:

-• E. Cancès, SCF algorithms for Hartree-Fock electronic calculations, in Lecture Notes in Chemistry 74 (2000) 17-43.
+• E. Cancès, SCF algorithms for Hartree-Fock electronic calculations, in Lecture Notes in Chemistry 74 (Springer 2000) 17-43.

 • E. Cancès, M. Defranceschi, W. Kutzelnigg, C. Le Bris and Y. Maday, Computational quantum chemistry: a primer, in: Handbook of numerical analysis.
 Volume X: special volume: computational chemistry, Ph.
 Ciarlet and C. Le Bris eds (North-Holland, 2003) 3-270.